guinuxbr/guinuxbr.com/content/posts/archlinux-install-btrfs-encryption/index.en.md

 - wired network connection
 - Arch Linux is the only OS on a dual disk laptop
 - GPT partition table with two partitions:
-  - unencryted `/boot` and EFI system partition (ESP)
+  - unencrypted `/boot` and EFI system partition (ESP)
   - LUKS encrypted `/` partition
-- BTRFS as main filesystem with multiple subvolumes
+- BTRFS as main file system with multiple sub volumes
 - unlock system at boot with single passphrase
 - GRUB as bootloader